ofalkenberg/code-anytime/README.md

 2) Make sure they are executable by using: `chmod +x <project_home>/.git/hooks/*`
 3) Then you source the shell aliases from the `shell-aliases` directory.
 Tested only with ZSH currently.

 After you have loaded the aliases, please always use the `gitrebase` command instead of `git rebase --interactive`.
+Otherwise the rebase date can leak.

 And use the `gitpush` command instead of `git push`.
 It will now complete if you do it when not authorized or if there are commits scheduled in the future.
 Try again later.